Code-the-Dream-School/python-200/lessons/03_ML_classification/01_ml_preprocessing.md

 We are not going to go deeply into the linear algebra behind PCA, but will next go into a code example to show how this works in practice.

  ### PCA Demo Using the Olivetti Faces Dataset

 In this demo, we will use the Olivetti faces dataset from scikit-learn to see how PCA works on a high-dimensional dataset.
 Each face image is 64x64 pixels, which means each image has 4096 pixel values.
-That means each sample lives in a 4096-dimensional space.
-Many of those pixels are correlated with each other, because nearby pixels tend to have similar intensity values (for instance, the values around the eyes tend to fluctuate together).
+Each pixel in a grayscale image is a different feature, so that means each image lives in a 4096-dimensional space.
+However, many of those pixels are correlated with each other, because nearby pixels tend to have similar intensity values (for instance, the values around the eyes tend to fluctuate together).
 This makes the Olivetti dataset a great example for dimensionality reduction with PCA.

 First, some imports.